Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Results

 \subsection{Analysis of the communication}

-This section examines how LLM agents adapt their communicative behavior, specifically message length, based on game type (repeated vs. one-shot), language, personality, and whether the number of rounds is known in advance.
+We now examine in details how LLM agents adapt their communicative behavior, specifically message length, based on game type (repeated vs. one-shot), language, personality, and whether the number of rounds is known in advance.

-Table 2 shows average message length per round across both games, highlighting the impact of knowing the interaction horizon.
+Table \ref{tab:merged_split_games} shows average message length per round across both games, highlighting the impact of knowing the interaction horizon.
 As expected, repeated games elicit longer messages than one-shot ones, reflecting more strategic or collaborative communication.
 For Llama 4 Maverick, message length generally increases when the number of rounds is known, across all languages and games.
 This suggests anticipatory planning: knowing the interaction's duration, the agent invests more in signaling intent and fostering cooperation.
 For example, in the Prisoner's Dilemma, Arabic messages rise from 561.8 to 596.5 characters; in English, from 651.1 to 683.3.
-A similar pattern holds in the Battle of the Sexes for Arabic and English, though Vietnamese exhibits a slight decrease.
-Conversely, GPT-4o often shortens its messages when rounds are known, seen in Arabic (417.9 to 379.5) and Vietnamese (582.4 to 541.3) repeated games, suggseting a more opportunistic or execution-focused approach.
+A similar pattern holds in the Battle of Sexes for Arabic and English, though Vietnamese exhibits a slight decrease.
+Conversely, GPT-4o often shortens its messages when rounds are known, seen in Arabic (417.9 to 379.5) and Vietnamese (582.4 to 541.3) repeated games, suggesting a more execution-focused approach.
 Rather than negotiating, it may adopt more direct strategies once temporal limits are established.
-Finally, Vietnamese messages are consistently longer than those in Arabic and English, likely due to linguistic verbosity rather than model behavior.
-This underlines the importance of accounting for language-specific traits when interpreting message length as a proxy for strategy.
+Finally, Vietnamese messages are consistently longer than those in Arabic and English, likely due to linguistic verbosity rather than model behavior; similarly, Arabic may be shorter due to harakats being omitted in writing.
+These observations underline the importance of accounting for language-specific traits when interpreting message length as a proxy for strategy.